JasonSoft-Net/jasonsoft-nestjs-seq/README.md

 $ npm i --save @jasonsoft/nestjs-seq axios
 ```

+**Note:** For versions above v2.1.0, installing the `axios` dependency is required.
+Ensure to have it by running the installation command provided.
+The version <span style="color: red;">v2.1.0</span> is a critical update that enhances functionality and performance.

 ### Quick Start

 > Once the installation process is complete, we can import the SeqLoggerModule into the root AppModule.